VectorPadding (ISASI)

 - mask controls only the write operation on the destination operand.
 It is irrelevant to the read operation on the source operand.

-- count indicates the total number of elements written into the destination operand.
-The reading of the source operand is irrelevant to count.
+- count indicates the total number of elements written to the destination operand.
+It is irrelevant to the read operation on the source operand.

 In this example, srcLocal and dstLocal are of the half type.